gio-pan/indoor-positioning-api/README.md

 <!-- #### 3.
 Environment Variables -->
 #### Running

-Navigate into the `indoor-positioning-api/docker` folder
+Navigate into the `indoor-positioning-api` folder

 For the first run:
 ```